kosma/coolscan-mods/doc/hardware.md

 | IA-20                     | 1   | 1   | 0   | 1   | 2          |
 | "Not defined"             | 1   | 1   | 1   | 0   | 1          |
 | MA-21                     | 1   | 1   | 1   | 1   | 0          |

+## "For inspection purposes"

+There is code that suggests that it's possible to enter recovery mode by inserting an adapter with the ID of 7 (all ID lines pulled low).
+Such an adapter probably doesn't exist "in the wild" but can be fabricated by e.g. modifying an SA-30.